massivepopcorneater/Gigapad/README.md

 The schematic shows:
 - A **3×3 key matrix** (9 keys total)
 - A **rotary encoder connected directly to GPIO pins** (not part of the matrix)
-- An **OLED display over I²C**
+- An **OLED display**
-- Power and data routing for the microcontroller and peripherals
+-Led in series delivered using parallel power

 ---